dlehman83/PSScripts/README.md

 ## Scripts

 [CB Clear Profiles](/CBClearProfiles/) Will clear profiles from Chromebooks when they have less than 10% or less than 1GB of disk space for active devices.

+[Chrome Policy Reports](/ChromePolicyReports/) Creates csv reports of Chrome apps and policies.

 [Disable Expired AD Accounts](/DisableExpired/) This script will disable expired AD accounts so GCDS will suspend the users Google account.